microsoft/ignite-learning-paths-training-mod/mod10/demo.md

     * Create - Show create messages in deployment.
 4. Navigate to server in resource group, SSH into VM
 5. Copy contents of [deploy.sh](deploy.sh) into shell after su to root
-6. update variables as decribed in demo instructions in the deployment script (mongo string, SQL, api, etc)
+6. update variables as described in demo instructions in the deployment script (mongo string, SQL, api, etc)
 7. Run deploy script - talk through as it runs.
 8. Navigate browser to real prod tailwindtraders.com
 9. Delete resources